withastro/astro/packages/integrations/vercel/README.md

 - Only `request` and `context` may be used to produce an `Astro.locals` object.
 Operations like redirects, etc. should be delegated to Astro middleware.
 - `Astro.locals` **must be serializable**.
 Failing to do so will result in a **runtime error**.
 This means that you **cannot** store complex types like `Map`, `function`, `Set`, etc.

-### Node.js Version Support and Runtime Validation
+### Node.js Version Support

 The `@astrojs/vercel` adapter supports specific Node.js versions for deploying your Astro project on Vercel.
+To view the supported Node.js versions, click on the settings tab for a project and scroll down to "Node.js Version" section.
 The supported versions are categorized as 'current', 'beta', and 'deprecated'.
 Each category represents the support status of that Node.js version:

 - **Current**: Fully supported and recommended for use.
 - **Beta**: Newer versions that are in beta.
 These are available for testing and early adoption.
 - **Deprecated**: Versions that are no longer recommended and scheduled for removal on a specific date.

-#### Supported Node.js Versions

-To view the supported Node.js versions, click on the settings tab for a project and scroll down to "Node.js Version" section.

 ## Troubleshooting